UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

   --year_last <last year of harvest>
           End the harvest at this year.
 ```
-With this script, you can harvest persons, organizations and research outputs.
+With this script, you can harvest persons, organizations, research outputs,
+data sets, and press media items.
 This script needs two parameters in the
 [Ricgraph initialization file](ricgraph_install_configure.md#ricgraph-initialization-file):
 the url to Pure in *pure_url_XXXX*, and the